 - Encompasses approximately 97% of the entire exonic coding region at >20X coverage (mean coverage of 100X)

-- Orthogonal approach using Illumina NextSeq™ with simultaneous confirmation of 95% of variants on the Thermo Fisher (formerly Life Technologies) Ion Proton™
+- Orthogonal approach using Illumina NextSeq with immediate confirmation of 90% of variants on the LIFE Ion Proton

 - Protein coding sequences and 10 bp of adjacent intronic sequences are analyzed

-- Use Claritas’ Informed Consent document as a support resource for discussing the Claritas Clinical Exome.
+2. Use Claritas’ Informed Consent document as a support resource for discussing the Claritas Clinical Exome.